 - In X-Men: First Class, it's hinted that Charles briefly had a romance with Moira after his spinal cord injury, but he is forced to end their relationship to protect himself and his students from the CIA.

-- Venessa for Maconel in He Was A Quiet Man, in part because he feels guilty first that he didn't save her from being shot and later that he couldn't finish the job.
+- He Was a Quiet Man: Venessa becomes one for Maconel after she loses the use of her legs as a result of the office shooting and is confined to a wheelchair, in part because he feels guilty first that he didn't save her from being shot and later that he couldn't finish the job.

 - Ian Stott of Cherie Priest's Bloodshot fulfills this trope.
 He's a handsome, charming, urbane vampire who was blinded by government experiments.